 Fortunately, streaming services have really changed the landscape for filmmakers on a global scale.
 Providing more affordable options for them to make films and the beauty is that filmmakers around the world are included in this journey.
 How we can find original films from around the world to see.

-And it’s not just old films but new films are being produced and released on the streaming services.
+And it’s not just old films but new films are being produced and released on streaming services.
 What is more impressive is the opportunity it creates for collaboration between filmmakers from around the world that come together to create art.

-Still going to the movies?
+Still going to the Movies?

 The “cinematic experience” is something unique depending on the film we’re seeing but it’s being monopolized by only one type of cinema and it obstructs the audience’s way to see different styles of storytelling.
 Alternatives such as Netflix and Amazon are a blessing.